UAlbertaFSAE/f1tenth/docs/ONBOARDING.md

 Log into github and click on your profile icon in the top right corner > click settings > click SSH and GPG keys > click add new SSH key.
 Add an informative title such as "Ubuntu VM" or "WSL" (just giving information on where the key was generated basically, if you ever end up with more keys in the future), and then paste the public key you copied into the necessary area.
 You should be all set up for cloning and pushing code :)

+## Building the Software Container

+**Note:** if you aren't yet comfortable with a terminal environment (i.e. bash) or git, we recommend you go through those tutorials in the following section first before attempting to build the software container.

+1. Clone the repository into a directory in your **Linux** instance (either in the VM, WSL, or natively, depending on what setup steps you followed above. **NOTE:** you should have setup your ssh key on this linux instance as well) with `git clone git@github.com:UAlbertaFSAE/f1tenth.git` and then change into it with `cd f1tenth`
+2. Make sure docker is installed and running in the background (either as docker desktop or start it through terminal commands, you can check its running by running `docker --version` in a terminal in your linux instance)
+3. Run `xhost +` in a bash terminal in your linux instance to ensure GUI's will work in the container
+4. run `code .` to open up vscode inside the f1tenth directory (to ensure you are in the right directory beforehand, run `pwd` and you should see /f1tenth at the end of the output). **Note:** if a new vscode window did not open, open vscode, press `ctrl/cmd + shift + P` and run `Shell Command: Install 'code' command in PATH`, and then restart vscode and re-rerun the previous command
+5. Press `ctrl/cmd + shift + P` and search `Dev Containers: (Re-)build and Reopen in Container` and click enter
+6. Wait for a new vscode window to open inside the dev container (should say Dev Container in the bottom left corner of vscode).

+**NOTE:** if you are on windows using WSL, you will need to run the following command when in the dev container: `export DISPLAY=host.docker.internal:0.0`.
+This ensures GUI's can be used properly from within the container.
+You must also do this in the simulator container if you want the simulator GUI (RViz) to open.
+You can do this by following the instructions in the [sim docs](SIMULATOR.md).

+- this is just a temporary fix, we hope to have it automated in the future

+If everything is working, you can move on to software learning (get used to that setup process, everything but the git clone step will have to happen every time you go to work on the software stack).
+If you run into any issues feel free to reach out to one of the leads for help!

 ## Software Learning

 If you don't have any experience with linux, programming, git, or the ROS framework, or just need a refresher listed below are some great resources that we highly advise each new member to watch/read through to get orientated with all the software we use.
 We **highly** recommend you be familiar with each of these tools, as it will make onboarding and future development a lot less daunting.
 Don't feel bad if you need to spend a long time getting familiar with these things, it'll save you (and the leads) much grief in the future.